-This White Christmas recipe is a nice alternative to mix up for guests who are not extremely fond of eggnog.
-It adds a little flavor to the holiday favorite via a delicious white chocolate liqueur and the fruity flavor of Southern Comfort.
-This takes some of the 'egginess' out of the eggnog and makes a very approachable drink.
-The nice part about this cocktail is the timing.
-Many liquor stores will stock a specialty liqueur like white chocolate specifically for the holidays.
-Look around and see what you can find or ask if they plan to get a suitable option in stock before Christmas.
+The white Christmas recipe is a nice alternative to mix up for guests who are not extremely fond of eggnog.
+It adds a little flavor to the holiday favorite via a delicious white chocolate liqueur and the fruity hints that come from Southern Comfort.
+These additions take some of the "egginess" out of the eggnog, making it a very approachable drink.

-This recipe is a nice way to spice up a store-bought nog as well.
-It's best to use a well-chilled eggnog and, if you want, you can also add a few ice cubes to cool and water it down just a little.
+This recipe is a nice way to spice up store-bought eggnog as well, so there's no need to make it from scratch.
+It's best to use well-chilled eggnog and, if you want, you can also add a few ice cubes to cool and water it down just a little.

 Gather the ingredients.

 - This cocktail is not chilled.
 If you don't want to add ice but want to give it a gentle frost, place your snifter (or other glass) in the freezer about 30 minutes before mixing the drink.
 For a quicker chill, place a few ice cubes in the glass for a few minutes then dump them out.

 - Chocolate liqueur is very common; white chocolate liqueur is not (though it is getting better).
 One of your best bets is Godiva, whose liqueurs are as rich and creamy as their chocolates.
 You can also try the White Chocolate Vanilla Cream from Mozart.
 This Austrian company makes fantastic chocolate liqueurs that rival Godiva, but they are a little more difficult to find.
 White crème de cacao is another option, though it's not creamy.